 Does Time Served Before Sentencing Count in Texas?

-Yes, time served before sentencing does count in Texas.
+In Texas, credit for time served in county jail counts only if it is served before sentencing.
 This includes any time spent in custody related to the charges you are facing, even if you are ultimately acquitted, or the judge dismisses your charges.
 However, you will not receive credit for time served on unrelated charges or time spent in custody in another state.

-It’s essential to keep accurate records of your time in custody, including the dates of your arrest and release, and any time spent in jail while awaiting trial or sentencing.
+It’s essential to keep accurate records of your time in custody.
+This includes the dates of your arrest and release, and any time spent in jail while awaiting trial or sentencing.
 Your attorney can use this information to secure full credit for the time you have served.

 How to Get Credit for Time Served in Collin County

-To get credit for time served in Collin County, your attorney will need to file a motion with the court.
-This motion, known as a “Motion for Credit for Time Served,” will detail the dates and duration of your time in custody and request that the court credits this time towards your sentence.
+To get credit in Collin County, your attorney will file a motion for credit for time served in Texas with the court.
+This motion, known as a “Motion for Credit for Time Served,” will detail the dates and duration of your time in custody.
+The motion will also request that the court credits this time towards your sentence.

 Your attorney will need to provide documentation to support your claim for credit, such as jail records or court documents.
 The judge will review the motion and decide whether to grant credit for time served.

-In some cases, the prosecution may object to the amount of credit requested or argue that certain periods served are not eligible for credit.
+In some cases, the prosecution may object to the amount of credit requested.
+They may even argue that certain periods served are not eligible for credit.
 Your attorney can counter these arguments and present evidence to support your claim.

 It’s also important to note that credit for time served is not automatic.
 If you do not request credit through a formal motion, you may not receive it.
-This is why it’s so important to work with an attorney who is familiar with the process and can advocate on your behalf.
+Work with an attorney who is familiar with the process and can advocate on your behalf.

 What is the 80/20 Rule in Texas State Jail?